CirklAI/.github/profile/README.md

 Things I hate with a burning passion:
 - **VSCode**-Electron is slow and VSCode is no exception, it's massive on a drive and in memory
 - **Electron**-no
-- **People who say C++ is unsafe and Rust is better**-I like both, please just leave it at both are good!
+- **People who say C++ is unsafe and Rust is better**-I like both, please just leave it at both are good, both have up's and down's!
 - **GTK (On windows)**-GTK looks pretty, it's a shame it's an **ABSOLUTE PAIN** to get working on Windows!
 Oh, speaking of...
 - **Windows**—Terrible os, AI infested + most games do work on linux, thanks to valve!
 It also doesn't even look that good and its super buggy; I have no idea how people survive on Windows.
 - **Me**-I create Most of the problems I encounter.
 - **Oracle**-Breh, release the JS trademark already ([Deno v.
 Oracle](https://deno.com/blog/deno-v-oracle))

+Things I love with the power of a thousand suns:
+- **Gleam**-I have never learned a language so quickly
+- **Elixir**-Simply amazing, never before have I enjoyed creating a web app.
+    -Note: The none of the above languages in this section are in use at Cirkl, I just personaly like them ;)